 How to Temporarily Fix a Broken Window (4 Ideas)

-Every home has at least one window in it, and windows can get old and crack or break.
-Accidents can also happen, especially if you have children, which can result in a broken window.
+Every home has at least one window, and windows can get old and crack or break.
+Accidents can also happen, especially if you have children.
 Unfortunately, many accidents happen at inopportune times, and it might not always be possible to replace a broken window immediately.
 If you are looking for a quick and temporary fix, you’ve come to the right place.

 Temporarily Fixing a Broken Window (Preparation)